-Mongolian Chicken made super easy in the slow cooker and super delicious smothered in a multi-dimensional sweet, savory, and spicy sauce-it’s sure to be better than takeout.
+Mongolian Chicken made super easy in the slow cooker.
+Smothered in a multi-dimensional sweet, savory, and spicy sauce-it’s sure to be better than takeout.

 This Mongolian Chicken is is my Go-To slow cooker meal!
 It takes minutes to “set it and forget” for tender, juicy chicken, then you thicken your sauce on the stove for truly luxurious Mongolian sauce – no lackluster, runny sauce here!
 You will love the ease of this Slow Cooker Mongolian Chicken and everyone else will swoon over the better than takeout flavor!